 Computer chess has consistently been in the forefront of the application of high technology.
-With Cheops [56], the 1970's saw the introduction of special purpose hardware for chess.
-Later networks of computers were tried; in New York, 1983, Ostrich used an eight processor Data General system [57] and Cray Blitz a dual processor Cray X-MP [21].
-Some programs used special purpose hardware (see for example Belle [58,59], Bebe, Advance 3.0 and BCP [14]), and there were several experimental commercial systems employing VLSI components.
-This trend towards the use of custom chips will continue, as evidenced by the success of the latest master-calibre chess program, Hitech from Carnegie-Mellon University, based on a new chip for generating moves [60].
-Although mainframes will continue to be faster for the near future, it is only a matter of time until massive parallelism is applied to computer chess. problem is a natural demonstration piece for the power of distributed computation, since it is computationally intensive and the work can be partitioned in many ways.
+With Cheops [55], the 1970's saw the introduction of special purpose hardware for chess.
+Later networks of computers were tried; in New York, 1983, Ostrich used an eight processor Data General system [56] and Cray Blitz a dual processor Cray X-MP [21].
+Some programs used special purpose hardware (see for example Belle [57, 58], Bebe, Advance 3.0 and BCP [14]), and there were several experimental commercial systems employing custom VLSI chips.
+This trend towards the use of custom chips will continue, as evidenced by the success of the latest master-calibre chess program, Hitech from Carnegie-Mellon University, based on a new chip for generating moves [59].
+While mainframes will continue to be faster for the near future, it is only a matter of time before massive parallelism is applied to computer chess.
+The problem is a natural demonstration piece for the power of distributed computation, since it is processor intensive and the work can be partitioned in many ways.
 Not only can the game trees be split into similar subtrees, but parallel computation of such components as move generation, position evaluation, and quiescence search is possible.

 Improvements in hardware speed have been an important contributor to computer chess performance.

 These improvements will continue, not only through faster special purpose processors, but also by using many processing elements.